pacmessica/Command-Center/server/README.md

 This demand is pulled directly from an upstream backend service (see `clients/demand.go`).

 If there is an error while fetching the demand for one of the requested facilities, the demand client will return an error.
 Currently these errors are always returned as an internal server error in the http request.
-Further improvements could be made

 ## Further Improvements